rwmatt/rpi/blinkt/README.md

 [Reference](https://pinout.xyz/pinout/blinkt#)

 NB: power the device using pin 2, not pin 4, which is also a 5V output on the RPi.
+A test revealed that you can power it using 3V3, though.

 The code supplied on the aforementioned link appears to be wrong, and seems to contain a slight bug.
 However, its near equivalent, `example01.py`, does the same thing, and can be run by executing the following command:
 ```